-If you have big plans for your garden this upcoming year, you may want to consider using a helpful gardening planner to relieve some stress.
+If you have big plans for your garden this year, you may want to consider using a helpful gardening planner to relieve some stress.
 There are many gardening apps out there, but which ones are the best to use?
-Find the best garden planning apps by reading below.
+Here are some of the best garden planning apps to check out.

-All garden planning apps come with different features.
-Those features will cater to different gardeners; you just have to find the one that suits your needs.
+All garden planning apps come with different features and price points.
 Whether you want a free app or an annual subscription to help with your harvest, there’s something out there for you.

 6. Kitchen Garden Planner at Gardener’s Supply